nambroa/lodging-bookings/README.md

 postgres user and password.
 - Run `soda create` to create the `lodging-bookings` database.
 - Run `soda migrate` to execute the migrations and populate the database with the appropriate tables.

+### MailServer

+- To enable mail notifications, download and install MailHog here: https://github.com/mailhog/MailHog
+- Run the mailserver before attempting to make a reservation.
+- Note: MailHog is not required for the app to function.
+You can still make reservations, it will just not send the email notification.